-Years ago–likely in the mid1990s–I picked up a vampire book.
+Years ago—likely in the mid1990s—I picked up a vampire book.
 I started reading it, but (j’en sais quoi) I really don’t remember why I set it aside.
 Subsequently I lost track of my copy.
-Either I gave it away, donated it, or whatever.
+Either I gave it away, donated it to the local library, or whatever.
 I just couldn’t find it when, a decade later, I decided I wanted to read it.

 You see, there was something about this particular vampire book that stayed with me, held my interest or intrigued my curiosity.
 That, and I was starting to branch out into reading more horror and fantasy titles.
 And I remembered that one vampire book that got away.

 I only remembered a few details, and unfortunately none of these was the actual title and author!
 What I recalled was …